jmcalalang/f5-automation-toolchain-lab/docs/module3/lab1.rst

 Task |labmodule|\.\ |labnum|\.1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 BIGIP1 and BIGIP2 are in a cluster which shares configuration objects.
-As configuration objects are in sync, we only need to install that AS3 package and send the declaration to a single BIG-IP.
+As configuration objects are in sync, we only need to install the AS3 package and send a declaration to a single BIG-IP.

 Task |labmodule|\.\ |labnum|\.2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~